 Table 1 column (3) shows our measure of the type of economy of each group before colonization.
-This measure is based on the previous literature on the Native groups of Argentina (Colombres, 2008; Ibáñez, 2008; Lobos, 2011; Mandrini, 2008; Molocznik, 2011; Murdock, 1967; Nesis, 2005; Nordenskiöld, 2002; Outes and Bruch, 1910; Sacco, 2011; Martínez Sarasola, 2011, 2014; Serrano, 2012).
-12
+This measure is based on the previous literature on the Native groups of Argentina (Colombres, 2008; Ibáñez, 2008; Lobos, 2011; Mandrini, 2008; Molocznik, 2011; Murdock, 1967; Nesis, 2005; Nordenskiöld, 2002; Outes and Bruch, 1910; Sacco, 2011; Martínez Sarasola, 2011, 2014; Serrano, 2012).11

 Given that groups with agriculture tended to be colonized earlier than hunter-gatherer groups and there is evidence that years since colonization affects development (Feyrer and Sacerdote, 2009), we control for the years since colonization in some of the analysis.
-Our measure of the year of colonization is presented in the last column of Table 1.13
+Our measure of the year of colonization is presented in the last column of Table $1.^{12}$

-12 We were not able to find a clear assignment for the Mapuche, and as such they are dropped from the analysis in this section.
+11We were not able to find a clear assignment for the Mapuche, and as such they are dropped from the analysis in this section.
 While the Mapuche relied heavily on agriculture to the west of the Andes (see for example Murdock, 1967), in their expansion to the east they incorporated hunter-gatherer groups and relied less on agriculture.

-We use several data sources to construct the variable shown in Table 1 measuring the year of colonization of each group.
+12We use several data sources to construct the variable shown in Table 1 measuring the year of colonization of each group.
 Firstly, we define the ancestral area for each group based on the literature (Colombres, 2008; Ibáñez, 2008; Lobos, 2011; Mandrini, 2008; Molocznik, 2011; Nesis, 2005; Nordenskiöld, 2002; Outes and Bruch, 1910; Sacco, 2011; Martínez Sarasola, 2011, 2014; Serrano, 2012).
 Secondly, we use the 2010 Census to calculate the population density of Natives of each group across counties.
-Thirdly, for each group, we take into account the three counties with the largest concentration of people from that group among counties in the ancestral land of the group.
-Fourthly, we find the year of colonization of those counties based on historical records of arrival of the Spanish or foundation of the county or main city in
+Thirdly, for each group, we take into account the three counties with the largest concentration of people from that group among counties

-In this section, for simplicity, we focus on the average of the standardized outcomes by group and the average years of education by group (for individuals aged 24 years old and older).14 In addition to studying the outcomes of native groups in the whole country, we will also study outcomes of groups in the north of the country.15 The reason is that a large part of Argentina, the pampas and Patagonia, only had original Native groups without agriculture.
-The north of the country, on the contrary, has greater variation in the type of pre-Columbian economy of the Native groups.16
+In this section, for simplicity, we focus on the average of the standardized outcomes by group and the average years of education by group (for individuals aged 24 years old and older).13 In addition to studying the outcomes of Native groups in the whole country, we will also study outcomes of groups in the north of the country.14 The reason is that a large part of Argentina, the pampas and Patagonia, only had original Native groups without agriculture.
+The north of the country, on the contrary, has greater variation in the type of pre-Columbian economy of the Native groups.15